nya429/ubq-front-app/README.md

 ## Development server

-Run
+For a dev server run:
 ```
 ng serve
 ```
-for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### HTTP Client Configuration

+To switch between your local api server and the api server hosted on Amazon EC2, set **option** in **src/app/shared/httpCfg.ts**.

 ## Code scaffolding